vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Publish-PasswordRotationPolicy.md

 Publish-PasswordRotationPolicy -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -allDomains
 ```

-This example publishes the password rotation settings for all resource types managed by SDDC Manager for all workload domains.
+This example publishes the credential password rotation settings for all resource types managed by SDDC Manager for all workload domains.

 ### Example 2